 Depending on the scope of this subdomain, there may be additional costs associated with the deployment, such as identifying if there is a need for additional licenses, web resources, etc. Scoping the need will determine the resources required to deploy and any associated costs.
 In addition, this adds to the current administration load of your domain management team.

 Dynamic SPF Solutions

 The idea of a dynamic SPF record can be several things, such as dynamically flattening a record, then publishing the result based on a data source.
 It could also mean more complex management through the use of macros.
 These solutions can be varied in implementation, but they typically all present the same benefits.
 Primarily, it allows for a type of automation and provides greater flexibility and scalability.
 The goal is to save administration time while not having to worry about how many senders are sending on behalf of your domain.

 These can be very strong solutions, but they are not a panacea.
 They would require significant internal development time for an in-house custom solution.
 More realistically, organizations will seek a service provider for this functionality, and they can be costly.
 It also shifts the mentality towards SPF-first deployment, using few if not a single domain.
 With many service providers not supporting a custom return-path, meaning a return-path using your domain instead of theirs, such solutions will not help, and will rely specifically on DKIM for authentication when deploying DMARC.
 In certain implementations, there can also be a stronger DNS reliance with a single point of failure for all email streams.

 Ultimately, nothing beats strong research to determine what solution is best to solve your problem.
 Regardless of which one you employ, a strong SPF management process is best practice to ensure long-term email authentication deployment success.

-If you have any questions, visit our website and chat with one of our DMARC Advisors.
+If you have any questions, visit our website and chat with us.
 If you haven’t already, you can sign up for a free trial here and let us help you secure your email domains.